Get Vaccinated Report Abuse/Neglect Sign up for E-news! Reproductive Health 988: 24/7 LIfeline

 Active, population-based surveillance for Cryptosporidium has been conducted throughout New Mexico since 2004 as part of the New Mexico Emerging Infections Program (NMEIP) FoodNet system.
 Medical records for residents of New Mexico with cryptosporidiosis are reviewed for demographic and other epidemiologic information.
 Through this surveillance system New Mexico FoodNet is able to examine and describe Cryptosporidiuminfections in the state.
 Data from New Mexico and other EIP FoodNet sites are aggregated by the Centers for Disease Control and Prevention to generate national estimates.

-Since 2006, the infection rate in New Mexico is higher when compared with aggregate rates from all national EIP sites (range 1.11-6.97).
+Between 2006 and 2013, the infection rate in New Mexico is higher when compared with aggregate rates from all national EIP sites, with New Mexico rates returning to match the national average in 2013.

 Please visit the New Mexico Infectious Disease Data page for additional data.